 Hector’s Blog – March 2019

 What has been going on with the weather?
 I have been reinvigorated with warm blood coursing through my veins!
 Oh, the life of a reptile.
 You do all know that I am a reptile, don’t you?

 You will remember that I previously told you about shoes.
-Today I will stray onto another important topic in my life.
-Doors.
-If you ever happen upon me sauntering around the office, then you will have noticed how agile I get when the office door opens.
-I can smell the adventure on the other side of that door.
+Today I will stray onto another important topic in my life: doors.
+If you ever happen upon me sauntering around the school office, then you will have noticed how agile I get when the office door opens.
+I can smell the adventure on the other side of that ever swinging door.
 The amount of times I have been apprehended and returned to the office only speaks of my determination.
 Yes, I am a persevering and determined tortoise.
 One day I will make it to the playground.
-Who know, I might even join in a game of jumping rope!
+Who knows, I might even join in a game of jump rope!

 I am being shut up for the night now.
 But look out for me around school… Remember, determination is EVERYTHING!!!

 Shoes!
 I know all there is to know about them.
 As the school pet living in the office I see all sorts of shoes coming past me every day.
 Some shoes move slowly.
 Others dash past.
 Can I hear you asking me about my favourite shoes?
 Well, let me tell you.